-The meaning of Philippians 4:13 NIV & KJV
+The [REAL] Meaning of Philippians 4:13 NIV & KJV: Complete Answer

 Philippians 4:13 is an extremely popular bible verse and made even more popular by athletes like Tim Tebow and Stephen Curry but most of the time, people don't really know the true meaning of this scripture and its also misused alot.
 There are differences in the translations and context so we will take a deep dive into and explore the real, true meaning of this bible verse.

 Table of Contents

 - What things can Christ strengthen us to do?

 - What are the differences in some of the Philippians 4:13 translations?